zhenglz/onionnet/README.md

 # OnionNet
 A multiple-layer inter-molecular contact based deep neural network for protein-ligand binding affinity prediction.
-The testing set is CASF-2013 benchmark.
+The testing set is CASF-2013 benchmark and PDBbind v2016 coreset.
 The protein-ligand binding affinity is directly predicted.

 The model could be applied for re-scoring the docking results.